 Foods sourced from a Latina's country of origin can sometimes be less safe than foods produced in the U.S. For example, one study of corn products procured from Hispanic markets in San Diego, California, reported that zearalenone, an estrogenic mycotoxin produced by fungal infection, was found in 7 of 9 masa samples, 10 of 15 tortilla samples, and 4 of 10 fresh corn samples.
 Zearalenone can promote early puberty in young girls and abnormal hormone levels in women.
 Cultured oysters from parts of the southeast Gulf of California were found to have cadmium concentrations that exceeded the maximum level allowed by the Official Mexican Standard in another study.
 Cadmium is a known breast cancer risk factor.

 Latinas can take steps to improve their breast cancer outcomes

 As noted above, Latinas are less likely to survive breast cancer than Caucasian patients.
 Part of the explanation is that Latinas tend to have more aggressive types of breast cancer.
-However, there is some evidence that Latinas have worse outcomes even when they have more indolent, hormone-responsive disease.
-Delays and disparities in treatment are part of the explanation.
+However, there is some evidence that Latinas have better outcomes than whites when disease subtype is taken into account if appropriately treated in a timely manner.
 Socioeconomic status and Spanish-only speaking can be important barriers to receiving optimal breast cancer care, even taking account insurance inequalities.
-Nevertheless, we offer the following advice to Latinas, who can take the following concrete steps to improve their outcomes, in addition to adopting a customized breast cancer diet:
+Latinas can take the following concrete steps to improve their outcomes, in addition to adopting a customized breast cancer diet:

 - If at all possible, have your breast cancer care at a breast cancer center of excellence or the best cancer center in your local area.
 Some of these centers have translators and special programs for uninsured or otherwise disadvantaged women.